organizational equity practice (OEP)

 view OEP's 2020 calendar of offerings here and check TBC's events page for updates.

-click below to fill out our intake form to get support for your for your organization's equity practices.
+click below to fill out our intake form to get support for your organization's equity practices.

 © 2020 Trinity Boston Connects, Inc. | All Rights Reserved